manzanillo/smerge/README.md

 For convenience, there exists a small convention-based test framework for generating tests that test, whether a conflict should be raised or not when two files get merged.

 In order to generate new test cases files can be added either to the ```collisions``` or the ```no_collisions``` folder.
-For each merging test, two files must be placed into those folders.
+For each merging test, 'two' files must be placed into those folders.
 If a collision is the expected outcome of merging the two files they must be placed into the ```collisions``` folder.
 Otherwise, in the ```no_collisions``` folder.

 The files must adhere to the following naming convention:
 ```
-prefix_suffix.xml
+prefix_<ignored>_suffix.xml
 ```
 The files get matched by their prefix, i.e. the prefix must be the same for the files to be merged together for the test.
 As a best practice, the prefix should be a description of what is to be tested.